Courses

 Registration

-Register by March 6 for the in-person course
+Register by March 28 for the online course

 Bellingham Cruise Terminal, 1 - 3 p.m.